zjunlp/Prompt4ReasoningPapers/README.md

 - **[MiniChain](https://github.com/srush/MiniChain)**: A tiny library for large language models.
 - **[LlamaIndex](https://github.com/jerryjliu/llama_index)**: A project that provides a central interface to connect your LLM's with external data.
 - **[EasyInstruct](https://github.com/zjunlp/EasyInstruct)**: A package for instructing Large Language Models (LLMs) like GPT-3 in your research experiments.
 It is designed to be easy to use and easy to extend.
+- **[MiniChain](https://github.com/srush/MiniChain)**: A tiny library for coding with large language models that aims to implement the core prompt chaining functionality.

 ---